 1. SS&C and data privacy

-- and as a contact at one of our customers or their customers, potential customers, suppliers or other business partners.
+- as a contact at one of our clients, potential clients, suppliers or other business partners.

 2. What information do we collect from you?

 We may collect and process the following information (personal data) about you:

 Information that you give us:

 - This includes information about you that you give to us by filling in forms on our website (or other forms that we ask you to complete), giving us a business card (or similar), or corresponding with us by telephone, post, email or other means.